Contact Us Today (424) 372-3112

 If someone, a spouse, partner, co-worker, neighbor, classmate, roommate, etc., has inflicted injury on another, threatened to do so, stalked, harassed, or annoyed another, one of these legal orders can be issued, restricting contact.

 In a domestic violence case, for example, a husband or live-in boyfriend may have intentionally physically hurt his wife or girlfriend.
-Or perhaps a neighbor who is disputing property rights has criminal threats.
+Or perhaps a neighbor who is disputing property rights has made criminal threats.
 Aggravated trespassing is defined under Penal Code 601 PC.

 Whatever the reason, you must pay attention when a restraining order has been issued against you.
 Contacting a criminal defense attorney in Los Angeles would be wise, as restraining orders can be severe, especially if you violate them.
 We can help minimize the penalties for you and possibly even have the order changed or removed if issued unfairly.

-Penalties for Violating Restraining Orders
+Penalties for Violations

 If the protected person is injured during the violation, the fine increases to $2000.00.
 The severity of the consequences is clear: one could face up to one year in jail and serve at least 30 days behind bars.

 If you violate a restraining order twice or more within a year, the courts can now charge you with a felony.
-If, for instance, you violated the restraining order twice, and someone was injured, the penalty would be six months to one year in jail and fines of up to $2000.00 in cases where the violation was charged as a misdemeanor.
+If, for instance, you violated the restraining order twice and someone was injured, the penalty would be six months to one year in jail and fines of up to $ 2,000.00 in cases where the violation was charged as a misdemeanor.
 If the case is prosecuted as a felony, the jail time can increase to two to three years.

-Defending against a restraining order violation can be complicated.
+Defending against a violation of a restraining order can be a complex process.
 The attorneys at our firm can significantly help you maneuver through the system and take action to protect you or cancel a restraining order.
-After someone is arrested for domestic violence, the criminal court process is stressful, emotional, confusing, and often will frequently divide family unity, a concern we understand and empathize with.

 It's crucial to understand that a restraining order can have long-term consequences.
 Beyond the immediate penalties of jail time and fines, a restraining order will become a permanent mark on your record, potentially affecting your future employment opportunities, firearm ownership, school admission, and more.
 The impact of a restraining order is not just immediate but can have lasting effects on your life.

 This could affect your future employment opportunities, firearm ownership, school admission, and more.
 The impact of a restraining order is not just immediate but can have lasting effects on your life.
+This realization will help you understand the full extent of the consequences and the importance of seeking legal help.

 Related Content: